PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Nucleotide.md

 **Please note that nucleotide alignments to the NCBI nt database will only provide access to NCBI taxonomy analyses in MEGAN6.
 Using protein alignments to the NCBI nr database will provide access to the NCBI taxonomy, functional annotations (SEED, InterPro2GO, eggNOG) and the option to use GTDB taxonomy instead.
 The protein version of this pipeline is described [here](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md).**

+**If you are attempting to identify microbial contamination in targeted sequencing datasets, use this pipeline!**

 [Back to top](#TOP)

 ---------------